 PDFs vary so much from one to the next, though, so it greatly depends on the type of PDF files you read and how large the margins are to begin with.

-The Kobo Elipsa can export notes from the Notebook app using Dropbox or a computer so hopefully they’ll include PDFs too at some point because right now that’s a major restriction.
-You also can’t add typed text notes to PDFs like you can regular ebooks, and Kobo makes certain to note that you cannot annotate PDFs with DRM or certain annotation restrictions.
+The Kobo Elipsa can export notes from the Notebook app using Dropbox or a computer. t’s also worth noting you can’t add typed text notes to PDFs like you can regular ebooks, and Kobo makes certain to note that you cannot annotate PDFs with DRM or certain annotation restrictions.

 With PDFs the writing style is very limited.
 You can’t change pen types, adjust line sizes or use different colors when writing on PDFs like you can with the dedicated Notebook app.